Esri/utility-network-sdk/LoadReportSample/README.md

 ![ArcGIS Pro SDK for .NET Icons](http://esri.github.io/arcgis-pro-sdk/images/Home/Image-of-icons.png "ArcGIS Pro SDK Icons")

-##Preparing Data
+## Preparing Data
 This sample requires a database configured in a special way.
-Start with the Naperville sample data provided with the utility network early adopter program.
+Start with the Naperville sample data provided with the utility network beta.
 Then run the ConfigureLoadReportData.py script included in this repository.
-This will add the necessary fields, network attributes, and categories required to run the sample.
+This will add the category required to run the sample.

-##How to use the sample
+## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
 2. Click Start button to open ArcGIS Pro.